-- G4-EN2: Percentage of material used that are recycled input materials (page 15)
+- G4-EN2: Percentage of materials used that are recycled input materials (page 15)

-Next to each G4 guideline is a link to the information relevant to it.
+Next to each G4 guideline is a link to the relevant information.

-Stakeholders of varying levels of influence all have access to this report and therefore access to the efforts (and progress) Unilever is making towards its social and environmental impact goals.
+Stakeholders of varying levels of influence all have access to this report and, therefore, access to the efforts (and progress) Unilever is making toward its social and environmental impact goals.

 Impact Reporting on the SDGs Using GRI Standards

 The GRI has done a considerable amount of work to encourage private sector participation on the road to achieving the SDGs.
-For example, to get started and/or continue reporting in alignment with the SDGs, companies can use a resource co-developed by GRI called the SDG Compass.
+For example, companies can use a resource co-developed by GRI called the SDG Compass to get started and continue reporting in alignment with the SDGs.

-This resource includes a comprehensive inventory of business tools -- different frameworks, assessment strategies, etc. -- which can be used to help determine a company's impact on any of the SDGs areas.
+This resource includes a comprehensive inventory of business tools -- different frameworks, assessment strategies, etc. -- that can help determine a company's impact on any of the SDGs areas.

-For a more direct comparison between the SDGs and the GRI standards, the SDG Compass group (made up of UN Global Compact and the World Business Council for Sustainable Development) also developed a report which goes through all the SDGs (goal 5 shown below), mapping them to the GRI standards and disclosure which are relevant to each.
+For a more direct comparison between the SDGs and the GRI standards, the SDG Compass group (made up of the UN Global Compact and the World Business Council for Sustainable Development) also developed a report that goes through all the SDGs (goal 5, which shows below), mapping them to the GRI standards and disclosure which are relevant to each.

-- Do business responsibly by aligning their strategies and operations with Ten Principles on human rights, labour, environment and anti-corruption; and
+- Do business responsibly by aligning their strategies and operations with Ten Principles on human rights, labor, environment, and anti-corruption; and

-Working together with the GRI to provide business with the tools they need to be a force for good the UN Global Compact has engaged nearly 10,000 companies of varying sizes in their corporate sustainability efforts.
+Working with the GRI to provide businesses with the tools they need to be a force for good, the UN Global Compact has engaged nearly 10,000 companies of varying sizes in their corporate sustainability efforts.